ten-protocol/go-ten/design/finality_protocol/protocol_history_rule.md

 There are multiple consequences.

-The sequencer cannot build on top of a batch chain that is non canonical.
-This means it must create a "twin" of a non-canonical batch, if that batch has suddenly become canonical.
+The sequencer cannot build on top of a batch chain that is non-canonical.
+This means it must create a "twin" of a non-canonical batch if that batch has suddenly become canonical.

 ### Rule 2